kiannaquach/calendar/README.md

 # Booking Calendar with Time Slots
 > Booking calendar created with Moment.js, React.js, Express.js, MongoDB, and Node.js.
 Users can easily book activities depending on the day selected on the custom made calendar.
+Activity data is available from 08/14/18 to 01/30/19

 Mobile-Friendly Calendar | Responsive Web Calendar
 ------------ | -------------